 If you are a member of a unitary business group, you may not file a combined return, but you may have special filing requirements.
-See the instructions for Illinois Schedule UB, Combined Apportionment for Unitary Business Group, and "What if I am a member of a unitary group?" in the general instructions below for information about your filing requirements.
+See the instructions for Illinois Schedule UB and "What if I am a member of a unitary group?" in the general instructions below for information about your filing requirements.

-Note→ Form IL-1065 (R-12/20) is for tax year ending on or after December 31, 2020, and before December 31, 2021.
-For tax year ending on or after December 31, 2019 and before December 31, 2020, use the 2019 form.
+Note Form IL-1065 (R-12/21) is for tax year ending on or after December 31, 2021, and before December 31, 2022.
+For tax years ending on or after December 31, 2020, and before December 31, 2021, use the 2020 form.
 Using the wrong form will delay the processing of your return.